 Booker T. Washington, one of America’s most famous conservative educational philosophers, recounts his rise from slavery to establish the Tuskegee Institute, a vocational school for black Americans.
 Washington begins his autobiography by describing the squalor of his childhood as a slave in Franklin County, VA.
 On the plantation, Washington was subjected to hard labor every day as a young child and performed tasks like cleaning the yard, bringing water to the slaves in the field, and delivering corn to be milled.
-The forced labor of Washington’s childhood in slavery came to an end upon Emancipation in 1965, and his mother moved the family to meet her husband (Washington’s stepfather), an escaped slave, in West Virginia.
+This forced labor came to an end upon Emancipation in 1865, and his mother moved the family to meet her husband (Washington’s stepfather), an escaped slave, in West Virginia.

 However, the difficulty of Washington’s early life did not end with his Emancipation.
 Faced with no money, no resources, and no education, Washington was forced to work in the salt-mines at the age of 10.
 After long days of toil, often starting as early as 4 am, Washington would come home and teach himself how to read using an old copy of a Webster’s “blueback” reader that his mother had given him.
 Young Washington’s newly gained literacy inspired in him a thirst for education, a thirst that would drive him away from the salt mines and toward the Hampton Institute, a recently established school for black Americans.
 However, Washington did not have enough money to pay for tuition, so he took a job as a house servant with Mrs. Viola Ruffner, whose husband, General Ruffner, owned the salt furnace and coal mine.
 It was in Mrs. Ruffner’s house that Washington learned the importance of general organization and cleanliness.
 With contributions from Mrs. Ruffner, his brother John Washington, and the black community in West Virginia, Washington set out to enroll in the Hampton Institute.